Five Mental Health Apps

 Happify is available to download for free for iOS and Android devices.
 Happify Plus subscriptions start as low as $4.99 per month.

 4. Unique Daily Affirmations

-Affirmations is a great way to give yourself a boost of self-esteem and to remind yourself of your strengths instead of focusing on your weaknesses.
+Affirmations are a great way to boost self-esteem and remind yourself of your strengths instead of focusing on your weaknesses.
 Unique Daily Affirmations shows you affirmations daily.
-When the affirmation comes on the screen, simply press the “HOLD” button as you repeat the affirmations out loud.
+When the affirmation comes on the screen, press the “HOLD” button as you repeat the affirmations out loud.
 This app is available for iOS and Android devices for free!

 5. Hydro Coach

 Research shows that proper hydration is a great way to keep stress at bay.
 It is highly documented how stress can be minimized by drinking water.
-Studies have shown that even being two cups dehydrated can increase your cortisol levels which is one of the stress hormones.
+Studies have shown that even being two cups dehydrated can increase the levels of the stress hormone cortisol in your body.
 Every single part of your body needs water to function properly, and when they are highly hydrated, well, they can do their job the way that they are supposed to.
-This doesn’t mean that drinking enough water every day is going to get rid of everything in your life that may be causing you stress, but it will help you ensure that you are well equipped to deal with it.
+This doesn’t mean that drinking enough water every day will get rid of everything in your life that may be causing you stress, but it will help you ensure that you are well equipped to deal with it.

 Hydro Coach is an app that helps you calculate how much water your body needs based on your height, age, gender, and climate.
 It uses the time you wake up and the time you go to sleep to help you calculate your drinking pace and reminds you to drink throughout the day to keep drinking water.
-Open the app every time you finish a cup, or a water bottle so that it can add it to your log.
+Open the app every time you finish a cup or a water bottle to add it to your log.
 It keeps track of your drinking habits day after day.

 Hydro Coach is available free on Android and similar apps can be found on iOS.